runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 1. Parse the program `if (true) if (false) {} else {}` using `lesson-04-f.k`
 and confirm that else clause is part of the innermost `if` statement.
-Then modify the definition so that you will get the opposite parse.
+Then modify the definition so that you will get the alternative parse.

 2. Modify your solution from lesson 3, problem 1 so that unary negation should bind tighter than multiplication and division, which should bind tighter than